Bullies are obsessed with the need to control others. Here’s how to recognise a bully and deal with people who try to control and dominate you.

 Should you oppose them, and you are isolated or subjected to silent treatment from their end.
 In extreme cases, partners are also known to withhold sex as a means of punishment.

-Well, there is no easy answer to this question, and, the chances that you can change your partner’s behaviour are from slim to none.
+Well, there’s no easy answer to this question, and, the chances that you can change your partner’s behaviour are slim to none.
 You need to consider the following:

 Analyse if somewhere down the line, you actually encouraged such behaviour.
-Most of us crave to be in our partner’s good books, seeking their approval and striving to keep our partner happy all the time.
+Most of us crave to be in our partner’s good books, seeking their approval and striving to keep our partner happy always.
 Remember, no one can bully you unless you LET them.